On Dimension-Varying Control Systems: A Universal State Space Approach: Dimension-Varying Dynamic Systems

 \subsection{Robustness}

-It was emphasized in \cite{xue22} that in dimension varying systems there are state impulses appearing at the switching moments.
-Under our model it can be treated as disturbance.
+It was emphasized in \cite{xue22} that in dimension-varying systems there are state impulses appearing at the switching moments.
+Under our model, it can be treated as a disturbance.
 We use linear switching modes to describe this.
-Consider a dimension varying system
+Consider a dimension-varying system

 where $\Sigma_k$ is described by

 where $\eta_k(t)\in \R^{\ell}$ is a disturbance of dimension $\ell$, which is uncertain but measurable.